 mouseUp, it’s ready.
 Try to click something on the menu here on my site, hold the mouse for a bit, and it should work.
 Oh, it also works well on the phones!

 This is a crazy remarkable thing if you use Swift.
 As soon as you change a file, Xcode recompiles and injects it into the app if it’s already running.
 For Swift games, this is even faster than the new building pipeline in Unity.
 I’d love to have this on a real device, but it needs to access the binary, hence just iOS Simulator.
 Also, take a look at the InjectionIII evil eval.
 Crazy.
 Also, JetBrains have a useful article about InjectionIII injection on their blog.

 Morphing shapes in SwiftUI

 Something more about my favorite SwiftUI: morphing!
-You can use this approach to make something similar to how new iPadOS mouse/trackpad cursor shape morphs based on what is is on top of.
+You can use this approach to make something similar to how the new iPadOS mouse/trackpad cursor shape morphs based on what is on top.
 Or you can morph anything else, morphing is terrific, and the world needs more of it.

 Designing an Accessible OS X App

 There’s so much to understand and do when you want your application to be accessible.
 Take a look at the guidelines by Apple.
 Oh, and s minor self-promo: I also wrote a thing about accessible icons a while ago.